 Project Safe Childhood (PSC) is a unified and comprehensive strategy to combat child exploitation.
 Initiated in May 2006 by the Department of Justice, Project Safe Childhood combines law enforcement efforts, community action, and public awareness.
 The U.S. Attorney's Office has partnered with the National Center for Missing & Exploited Children on multiple occasions to provide valuable child safety training to federal, state, and local law enforcement as well as participated in local community events to raise awareness.

 Protecting tech-savvy children online can seem overwhelming with new technology and apps appearing every day.
 The U.S. Attorney's Office aims to protect children online and to empower parents to have a strong understanding of digital platforms.

-- Project iGuardian helps kids, teens and parents to be smart about online safety and stay safe from online sexual predators.
+- iGuardians helps kids, teens and parents to be smart about online safety and stay safe from online sexual predators.

-- Stop.Think.Connect.
-Social Media Guide provides tips for parents and students on how to protect themselves on social media and includes many resources available to them.
+- Stop.Think.Connect Tips and Advice provides tips for parents and students in multiple languages about how to protect themselves on social media and includes many resources available to them.
 The Guide explains the cyber risks kids face when using social media and provides tips for talking to your kids about these risks.

 Project Safe Neighborhoods